 How?
 I imagine the main reasons are:

 .
 Gambling.
 It is the only place in Malaysia where casino gambling is legally permitted.
 This draws in visitors from both within Malaysia (predominantly ethnic Chinese) and from the region.
+With traveling restrictions it might make it more difficult for visitors to come and bet, therefore bettors seek online solutions.
+Bettors who are used to betting in land based casinos can be deterred from online casinos due to safety and trust reasons, so we found a great source of the most trusted online casino Malaysia which provides a complete guide to online gambling websites, the promotions they offer and how you can get the most out of your responsible gambling.
 It would be interesting to know if the recent opening of Resorts World Sentosa in Singapore has affected Genting's visitor numbers.
 Presumably Resorts World did their sums before opening up in Singapore.

 .
 Location.
-The resort is only 50km from KL and can be reached by car in 45 minutes or so.
+Genting Highlands resort is only 50km from KL and can be reached by car in 45 minutes or so.
 The cool mountain air makes a nice change from steamy Kuala Lumpur, assuming that you don't spend your whole visit in the casino!

 .
 Good quality amusement parks and other attractions.